Welcome to the Diocese of Gloucester Mothers' Union website

 president

-Doreen was formally commissioned as our Diocesan President at the Lady day service in 2022 in Gloucester cathedral , alongside the Trustees and Speakers.
-Revd.
-Liz Palin was also commisioned as our chaplain.
+Doreen was re-commissioned as our Diocesan President at a service in Gloucester cathedral on June 20th, alongside the Trustees.

 Letter from our Diocesan President